sonhn85/DuckDBExcelAddin/README.md

 2. Sample the remaining rows up to the configured sample limit.

-3. If incompatible types are encountered, fall back to VARCHAR.
+3. If incompatible types are encountered, raise number error or fall back to VARCHAR.

 # DuckDB Scalar Function References